lkiesow/leihs-wiki/Roles.md

 * Organize requests in respect to the different categories
 * Create requests in the name of particular requesters

+### Procurement Viewer

+Procurement Viewer simply review (read-only) requests pertaining to the categories they are assigned to.
+They:

 ### Procurement Requester

 Procurement Requesters create requests for particular categories and their organizational units.
 They